The methods documented here are to be used together with

 # Predict the number of transactions an average new

-# customer who is male (Gender=0), who was contacted
+# customer who is male (Gender=0), who did not purchase during

 # acquired on "2005-02-16" (first.transaction) is expected